-167 For more information on calculating geometric (i.e., compound) returns over periods, see Chapter 5, "Annual Returns and Indexes".
-Precalculated compound annual returns by decade from 1927 through December 2019 are presented in the fullversion 2020 SBBI[®] Yearbook for the F-F growth and value series.
-For more information, visit https://duffandphelps.onfastspring.com/books.
+174 For more information on calculating geometric (i.e., compound) returns over periods, see Chapter 5, "Annual Returns and Indexes".
+Precalculated compound annual returns by decade from 1927 through December 2019 are presented in the full-version 2020 SBBI® Yearbook for the F-F growth and value series.
+For more information, visit dpcostofcapital.com/stocks-bonds-billsinflation-sbbi-yearbook.